Cloud free land depicts in magenta colours in the Night Microphysics RGB images.

 Cloud free sea has a more blueish colour than cloud free land when the sea surface is warm (see image below).

-Explanation of the magenta colour of cloud free land in the Night Microphysics RGB (see also the recipe on the left side):
+Explanation of the magenta colour of cloud free land in the Night Microphysics RGB (see the recipe):